mozilla/PRESC/README.md

 ### Contributions

 Contributions can be made by submitting a [pull request](https://help.github.com/articles/using-pull-requests) against this repository.
+Check on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to know more.

 - We ask each Outreachy participant to make a contribution completing [#2](https://github.com/mozilla/PRESC/issues/2) (train and test a